memecoder12345678/0BeeF-Python-Crypter/README.md

 ---

-## Detection Reduction

-In a real-world test using a Python-based stealer detected by 24 antivirus engines, 0BeeF reduced detection to 9 engines.
-**Detection rate reduced by approximately 60.3%.**

----

 ## Recommendations

 * Do **not** use `Nuitka` after encryption &mdash; it may optimize away the encryption logic (use the commercial version with flag `--enable-plugin=data-hiding` if needed)
-* If your script is detected by **fewer than 12 AV engines**, you likely don’t need 0BeeF
+* If your script is detected by **fewer than 8 AV engines**, you likely don’t need 0BeeF
 * You **can combine 0BeeF with PyArmor** for better protection
 * Fully compatible with `PyInstaller`, `py2exe`, and similar tools **after** obfuscation
+* Obfuscated imports won't be auto-detected &mdash; add them manually via `hiddenimports`, dummy `import`, or config files

 ---